 Developing new parks and reserves

-NSW National Parks and Wildlife Service manages, protects and acquires land for conservation to maintain biodiversity across its broad range of ecosystems.
+NSW National Parks and Wildlife Service manages land to maintain biodiversity across a broad range of ecosystems.

 Read more about Developing new parks and reserves

-Over 7 million hectares of NSW are managed and protected for conservation by NSW National Parks and Wildlife Service.
-That’s around 9% of the state.
-This is the legacy of farsighted actions by governments, volunteer groups and individuals, going as far back as the late 1800s.
+Over 7.5 million hectares of NSW are managed and protected for conservation by NSW National Parks and Wildlife Service (NPWS).
+That’s around 9.5% of the state.
+This is the legacy of farsighted actions by governments, conservation organisations and individuals, going as far back as the late 1800s.
 However, as nearly half of all terrestrial ecosystems in NSW remain poorly reserved and many aren’t protected in reserves at all, the job isn’t over yet.
-NPWS continues to acquire land for conservation, whilst recognising the creation of a comprehensive, adequate and representative reserve system is a long-term proposition.
+NPWS continues to acquire land for conservation, acknowledging the creation of a comprehensive, adequate and representative reserve system is a long-term proposition.

-New parks and reserves are createdall over the state every year by NPWS to protect the state’s ecosystems.
-These vary in size from just a few hectares, like Wallabadah Community Conservation Reserve, to huge areas such as the 54,000 hectares of Toorale State Conservation Area.
+New parks and reserves are created all over the state every year to protect the state’s ecosystems.
+These vary in size from just a few hectares, to large areas like Narriearra Caryapundy Swamp National Park which spans 153,843 hectares.